 Our trellis fittings/mounts allow maximum flexibility and can be used in a variety of ways, all of which are described below, outlined by further tips on the placement of your trellis (RG 1200X and RG 1700X) and on how to choose the right number of mounts.
-With our "styro" fitting, installation on externally insulated walls is also possible!
+With our "styro" fitting, installation on externally insulated walls is also possible.
+When standard wall trellises are too small or not flexible enough, modular wall trellises can be used instead!
 The mounting of a scissor lattice RR 10000 is done differently; mounts are included in the kit.

 1. Our trellises have no fixed attachment points (pre-bent grommets/eyelets), so the wall mounts can be placed in the most convenient positions.
 This is particularly important if the masonry joints in exposed masonry determine the layout of the mounts.

 2. The mounting can be done on either the horizontal or the vertical rods.
 The horizontal rods are better suited because the fittings can then be slightly shifted in from the outer edge of the grid, which emphasises the elegance of the trellis.

 3. A specific number of attachment points is not required by the lattice shape; one is free to choose between 2 and 6 points.

 4. All trellis fittings from FassadenGrün (except the models GH 04060 / GH 05060) have an 8 mm wide groove.
 The trellises can be positioned with a little wiggle-room; small inaccuracies in drilling are compensated in this way.
 The trellis is shaken/jiggled into the grooves and the position is adjusted vertically and horizontally with a spirit (water) level.